The abelian monoid of fusion-stable finite sets is free: Abstract

 \section{Abstract}

-For a finite group $G$ with a Sylow $p$-subgroup $S$, we say that a finite set with an action of $S$ is $G$-stable if the action is unchanged up to isomorphism when we act through conjugation maps in $G$.
-We show that the abelian monoid of isomorphism classes of $G$-stable $S$-sets is free, and we give an explicit construction of the basis, whose elements are in one-to-one correspondence with $G$-conjugacy classes of subgroups in $S$.
-As a main tool for proving freeness, we describe the Burnside ring of a saturated fusion system, and its embedding into a suitable associated ghost ring.
+We show that the abelian monoid of isomorphism classes of $G$-stable finite $S$-sets is free for a finite group $G$ with Sylow $p$-subgroup $S$; here a finite $S$-set is called $G$-stable if it has isomorphic restrictions to $G$-conjugate subgroups of $S$.
+These $G$-stable $S$-sets are of interest, e.g., in homotopy theory.
+We prove freeness by constructing an explicit (but somewhat non-obvious) basis, whose elements are in one-to-one correspondence with the $G$-conjugacy classes of subgroups in $S$.
+As a central tool of independent interest, we give a detailed description of the embedding of the Burnside ring for a saturated fusion system into its associated ghost ring.